hcgov/parliament-vote/README.md

 );
 ```

-5. Edit `config.ts` and add workflow URLs for:
-    - fetching from the "Bills and Propositions" list
-    - editing the "Bills and Propositions" list

-    For testing cases, you can message in the `#dosem` channel on the Hack Club Slack and get a copy of the workflows for use on a dummy list.

-6. The bot should now be set up!
+5. The bot should now be set up!

 ## License
 This repository and the [underlying template](https://github.com/DaInfLoop/boltjs-template) is licensed under the MIT License.
 A copy of the license can be viewed at [LICENSE](/LICENSE).